Node:Opening files at a low level, Next:Closing files at a low level, Previous:Usual file name errors, Up:Low-level file routines

 file position indicator is initially set to zero (the beginning of the

-function is actually called at an
+file).
+(Note that the open function is actually called at an

-underlying level by fopen
+underlying level by fopen.)

-is a string containing the filename
+The first parameter of open is a string containing the filename

 of the file you wish to open.
 The second parameter is an integer